apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**3 years after Jan.
-6 Capitol riot, Trump trial takes center stage, and investigators still search for offenders**
+**New batch of Jeffrey Epstein court documents released**

-You can read more about it [here](https://www.cbsnews.com/news/three-years-jan-6-capitol-attack-trumps-trial/).
+You can read more about it [here](https://abcnews.go.com/US/new-batch-jeffrey-epstein-court-documents-released/story?id=106106004).

 ## Requirements
 - Python 3.8